reinhardherrmann/2025_trips_fila_4/StepHistory.md

+## Step 15 Make Filter to List Trucks, or Trailers or all

+Sources: none

+- Changed query to display Trucks
+- added TernaryFilter to ListTrucks:
+    - show all Trucks if no filter is selected
+    - show Trucks only as default
+    - show Trailers, if wanted
+    - Add change to display truck_number with leading zeroes

+---
 ## Step 14 Make Component to edit Truck
 Sources: none
 - use command "php artisan make:filament-livewire-form Trucks/EditTruck --edit"
 - Change ListTrucks to initially show no Trailers
 - Add Component Trucks/EditTruck